ikercb/BRDF/README.md

 # BRDF
 Implementation from scratch of the Bernoulli Random Density Forest.
+A new density estimator using random forest.
+The name come froms the Bernoulli distribution that controls the splitting procedure which can be either at random or by optimizing the integrated squared error (ISE).

 The Cython language is used to speed up Python.